The Arts Unit Creative Teachers

 Explore the rest of the coordinating debating section to learn about selecting a team and hosting a debate.

-If you have not previously run a debating program in your school, you may be unsure about budgets and program costs.
+If you have not previously run a debating program in your school, you might be unsure about budgets and program costs.

-Depending on the competition and the number of teams you enter, budgets can vary significantly.
+Budgets can vary significantly depending on the competition and the number of teams you enter.

-It is useful to commence preparations for your debating program at the beginning of the school year.
-Even though competitions may not commence until the end of Term 1 or even Term 2, it takes a while to select a team and help them learn about the basics of debating.
-Registration may open well in advance of the competition commencing, so make sure you check registration dates early in the year.
+It is useful to commence preparations for your debating program at the beginning of the school year, if not the end of year prior to commencement as school budgets are being decided.
+Even though competitions may not commence until the end of Term 1 or even Term 2, it takes a while to select a team and begin coaching them on the basics of debating.
+Registration dates for the Premier's Debating Challenge close in early Term 1, so be sure to check these dates via The Arts Unit website and Staff Noticeboard.

 It is useful to put together a plan.
-You can use this planning document as a template.
+You can use the planning document across as a template.

 For detailed training plans and learning sequences, visit the coaching resources section of this website.